Approximable triangulated categories: Background

 Next observe that, if $X\in\D(R)$ is an object such that $H^n(X)\cong\Hom\big(R,X[n]\big)\cong0$ for all $n\in\zz$, then $X$ is acyclic; its cohomology all vanishes.
 The cochain map $0\la X$ is an isomorphism in cohomology, hence an isomorphism in $\D(R)$.
 That is: $X\cong0$.
 Thus the compact object $R\in\D(R)$ satsifies Definition~\ref{D1.11}(i), it is a compact generator.

 The category $\D(R)$ is compactly generated, and more precisely we have learned that the object $R\in\D(R)$ is a single compact generator.

-Not so easy is that fact that, if $X$ is a quasicompact, quasiseparated scheme, then the category $\Dqc(X)$ also has a single compact generator.
+Not so easy is the fact that, if $X$ is a quasicompact, quasiseparated scheme, then the category $\Dqc(X)$ also has a single compact generator.
 This is a theorem, proved in Bondal and Van den Bergh~\cite[Theorem~3.1.1(ii)]{BondalvandenBergh04}. \eexm

 \ntn{N1.107589} Let $\ct$ be a triangulated category with coproducts.
 It is standard to denote by $\ct^c$ the full subcategory, whose objects are the compact objects in $\ct$.
+It isn't difficult to show that $\ct^c$ is always a thick subcategory of $\ct$, as in Definition~\ref{D1.9}.
 In the case where $\ct=\Dqc(X)$ the category $\ct^c$ turns out to be the $\dperf X$ of Example~\ref{E1.100372}(iii), the reader can find this fact in Bondal and Van den Bergh~\cite[Theorem~3.1.1(i)]{BondalvandenBergh04}. \entn

 We also need to recall {\it t}--structures, and we plan to begin with the concrete.
 But first a reminder.

 \rmd{R1.90909} Let $\ct$ be an triangulated category, and $\ca$ an abelian category.
 A functor $H:\ct\la \ca$ is called \emph{homological} if, for every triangle $A\la B\la C\la A[1]$ in $\ct$, the sequence $H(A)\la H(B)\la H(C)$ is exact in $\ca$.